ACUFO-1926-01-00-WICHITA-1

 Bert Acosta reportedly said he had never seen anything like this before, that he had no idea what these things were, but that he had no doubt that they were real.

 Frank Edwards (1908 - 1967) to whom the collection of this story is attributed was an American writer and radio host, one of the pioneers of radio, also became famous from 1948 for a series of popular books on UFOs and paranormal phenomena.
-He appears to be the earliest source for this observation report, but the account is not included in his 1966 book "Flying Saucers - Serious Business", which makes me suppose that Bert Acosta told this story to Frank Edwards during a radio show.
+He appears to be the earliest source for this observation report, but the account is not included in his 1966 book “Flying Saucers - Serious Business”, which makes me suppose that Bert Acosta told this story to Frank Edwards during a radio show by the latter.

 Vallée did not give a precise date; it was one C. W. Finch, a historical researcher from Ohio, non-ufologist, who had tried in vain to find the original story of Frank Edwards, which gave “1926” as the date.
 I could not find why January was cited as the month in later sources.